David W. Green

 Executive Director of Marketing, Editor-In-Chief

 Marilyn is a student of the world.
 (She also holds a Bachelor of Arts degree in English and Creative Writing).
 Marilyn has lived in NYC, London, San Francisco, The Bahamas, Jacksonville, FL. and Grand Rapids, MI.
 She is a writer, public speaker, recovery coach (CCAR) and recovery advocate.
-Four years sober herself, she writes an award-winning blog called Waking Up the Ghost, where she pens a humorous account of her wobbly steps toward long-term recovery.
+Five years sober herself, she writes an award-winning blog called Waking Up the Ghost, where she pens a humorous account of her wobbly steps toward long-term recovery.